whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/terminal/the-linux-ls-command.md

 If you forget any command or are unsure about what to do, you can run `ls --help` or `man ls` which will display a manual with all possible options for the `ls` command:

 ![](https://www.freecodecamp.org/news/content/images/2020/09/Screenshot-2020-09-01-at-9.57.37-AM.png)

+Thanks for reading!

+Learn to code for free. freeCodeCamp's open source curriculum has helped more than 40,000 people get jobs as developers.
+[Get started](https://www.freecodecamp.org/learn/)